 Cybercriminals have indeed exploited this and other credential-related user tendencies.
 In fact, 81 percent of hacking-related breaches that occurred last year involved stolen login credentials, according to Verizon.
 This security risk certainly applies to ERP platforms, as most employ password protected portals.

-With these and many other data security threats in play, organizations must bolster their ERP security strategies and employ policies that actually work.
+Addressing the risks With these and many other data security threats in play, organizations must bolster their ERP security strategies and employ policies that actually work.

 When it comes to tackling ransomware, employee education is the most effective tool, ERP Focus reported.
 System users must have the knowledge required to spot suspicious messages and other web-enabled content that could carry the malware.
 Additionally, IT teams should address malicious websites, which constitute the second most common entry point for malware.
 Apart from this extra training, organizations can implement anti-virus software and build out robust back up and business continuity strategies ready for use in the event that ransomware does find a way into the internal network and cause problems.